PetervanderBurgt/ESP32_Lightsaber/README.md

 - [ ] Look at instable connection with MPU6050
     - [ ] Check HW faults
     - [ ] Check SW faults
+- [ ] Have a look at task priorities

 **Must haves:**
 - [x] Light up all 100 LEDS